-The Landau Forte Charitable Trust is a company limited by guarantee incorporated in England.
+The Landau Forte Charitable Trust is a company limited by guarantee incorporated in the United Kingdom and registered in England and Wales.
 The address of the registered office and principal place of business is given in the Reference and Administrative Details given on page 2 of these financial statements.
 The nature of the Academy Trusts operations and principal activities are set out in the Trustees' Report on page 2.